 “When all seems bleak, beauty restores me: walking by a lake, capturing a photograph of a scene that inexplicably touches me, or reading a poem by Mary Oliver, John O’Donohue, or Rumi.
 There’s an inner beauty manifesting, too, in quiet moments of stillness and openness, turning toward the presence of my true self.

 I always had a sense that there’s a deeper reality, beyond what we call “normal” life.
-I’ve studied a variety of spiritual perspectives, including the meditation methods heralding from the Jewish faith, and the early Christian contemplative paths.
-And, I’ve been practicing and teaching meditation, and Buddhist methods for deepening compassion, for nearly forty years.
+I’ve studied a variety of spiritual perspectives, including the meditation methods heralding from the Jewish faith, and Christian contemplative paths.
+Since 1981, I’ve been practicing and teaching meditation and the cultivation of compassion from the Buddhist tradition.

 “The Benefits of Integrating Compassion in Healthcare”, Empathy and Compassion in Society, London, November 2012